 Uber has replicated a similar model to build not only ridership but to get in new drivers too.
 Both the referrers and their friends earn rewards.
 Value is generous.
 The referral program is the magic behind Ubers rapid growth across 60 countries and 400 cities.

 Around the same time, AirBNB did pretty much what Uber did – launched a referral program that brought new listings as well as new guests.
 Offering $25 as credit for customer as well as first time guest, referrals drove 900% year-on-year growth for 1st time bookings.
 A program on similar lines for acquiring hosts was even more impactful.

 Every successful brand has used referral to rapidly grow its business.
-The ones who didn’t suffered, never getting successful enough to get noticed.
+The ones who didn’t, suffered, rarely getting successful enough to get noticed.

 You may click on any logo below to read the case study

 Successful referrals seem to follow a set formula:

 - Step 1: Reach out to customers, request for referrals.

 - Step 2: Offer a reward to both the customer and to those she refers, both linked to fulfilling intended outcome.
 Which could be sale, registration, download or membership.

 - Step 3: Deliver the promised reward to both the customer and the referrer.